-1. Snap chalk lines where the front and rear base rails of the cases are to be located for the entire line-up.
+1. Snap chalk lines where the front and rear legs and/or base rails of the cases are to be located for the entire line-up.

-Front and rear edges of base rails should always be used to line-up cases.
-6" shims allow adjoining ends of cases to be shimmed together.
+Front and rear edges of legs and/or base rails should always be used to line-up cases.
+Cases with legs have built-in leveling adjustment capabilities.
+Cases with base rails use 6" shims that allow adjoining ends of cases to be shimmed together.